What travel writer could not use some travel writing tips?

-Top 10 List
+Top 10 Travel Writing Tips List

 - Write, write, write!
-To get published write well.
-The best way to improve your writing is to write often.
-Even if you do not get published you have an arsenal of material to show family and friends.
+To get published you need to write well, and the best way to improve your writing is to write often.
+Even if your stories don’t get published, you’ll have an arsenal of material to show family and friends.
 English & Grammar Lessons can help improve your writing, but nothing beats a travel writing course to help you hone your writing skills.